Davidson0/cleopatradev/README.md

 ### I'm student and developer.
 I have been curious about coding since I was young.
 I believe that changing the world passes without changing itself.

-* 🔭 I’m currently working on Lua, TypeScript, JS, Preact
+* 🔭 I’m currently working on JavaScript, TypeScript, Lua, Preact

 * 🌱 I’m currently learning C#, TypeScript, ReactNative